 The books’ author, Dr. Barry Newell, gave me permission to share digital copies of the book for personal, educational and non-commercial use.
 They are in PDF format.
 Other eBook formats may be added in the future.

+Although, mathematical programming is often easiest and best achieved through the use of textual language (IMHO).
 A bit of dialect translation might be necessary.
-For example, CS is often CG (in MicroWorlds EX).
+For example, CS is often CG (in MicroWorlds EX or Lynx).

 Please subscribe to our newsletter so you may be kept abreast of the availability of other materials in the future.